MultiSafepay/docs/content/payments/methods/prepaid-cards/edenred/payment-flow.md

     participant Me as Merchant

     C->>Mu: Selects Edenred at checkout
-    Mu->>C: Redirects customer to payment page <br> to select the relevant voucher, <br> and then to their Edenred account C->>E: Authenticates account, <br> authorizes MultiSafepay access E->>Mu: Confirms authorization <br> and sufficient funds on voucher E->>Me: Settles funds
+    Mu->>C: Redirects to payment page <br> to select the relevant voucher, <br> then to their Edenred account C->>E: Authenticates account, and authorizes MultiSafepay access E->>Mu: Confirms authorization <br> and sufficient funds on voucher E->>Me: Settles funds